 RMI's independent culture and guiding philosophy, along with our history of notable international expeditions, established us as the workplace for many of America's greatest mountaineers; many of them have passed through our ranks over the years.
 As RMI's roster grew with talented guides, Lou encouraged many of them to start their own guide services.
 As a result, dozens of guide services across the country have since been established by guides who learned the ropes at RMI.

 Written by Dave Hahn - June 17, 2011

 The most famous RMI guide that ever lived was also a profoundly humble man in an arena not known for fostering humility.
 Nawang Gombu Sherpa was a man of many such contrasts.

 Nawang Gombu had met the Queen of England on several occasions.
-You can find a picture of him in a 1963 National Geographic magazine placing a silk scarf of friendship around John F. Kennedy’s neck in the Rose Garden.
+You can find a picture of him in a 1963 National Geographic magazine placing a silk scarf of friendship around John F. Kennedy's neck in the Rose Garden.
 But if you worked and lived with Gombu around Mt.
-Rainier in the 70’s, 80’s or 90’s… you probably don’t remember him doing a whole lot of explaining as to why he was so special.
-More likely you remember him working very hard.
+Rainier in the 1970s, 1980s, or 1990s… you probably don't remember him doing a whole lot of explaining as to why he was so special.
+More likely, you remember him working very hard.
 And as he got a bit older and less capable on the mountain, some may remember that he also worked hard down around the guide shop, pushing a broom or helping with rental gear.

 Read more about RMI's commitment to environmental and social stewardship of mountainous regions.